 - Select the Zipstream Strength that you want to use. - Turn on Optimize for storage.
-This can only be used if the video management software supports B-frames. - Turn on Dynamic FPS.

-- Turn on Dynamic GOP and set a high Upper limit GOP length value.
+This can only be used if the VMS supports B-frames. - Turn on Dynamic FPS. - Turn on Dynamic GOP and set a high Upper limit GOP length value.